Gösta Forssell: Early life and education

 Forssell was born on the estate of Vassbo in Aspeboda socken, Kopparbergs län.
 His father Abraham Forssell was an agronomist and businessman; Carl Gustav was the eldest of seven brothers, most of whom also became scientists, engineers and historians, and he also had two sisters.
-He graduated in 1895 from the Norra Latinlärovärket in Stockholm and began university studies at the University of Stockholm in theology but soon changed to read medicine; he earned his M.B. in 1902, his Licentiate of Medical Science (Medicine licentiatexamen) degree in 1906 and in 1913 became M.D. at Karolinska Institutet.
+He graduated in 1895 from the Norra Latinlärovärket in Stockholm and began university studies at the Stockholm University in theology but soon changed to read medicine; he earned his M.B. in 1902, his Licentiate of Medical Science (Medicine licentiatexamen) degree in 1906 and in 1913 became M.D. at Karolinska Institutet.
 His doctoral thesis, on the relationship between X-rays of the human stomach and its anatomical structure, won the 1917 Jubilee Prize of the Swedish Medical Society.
 In 1899, while still a student, he spent a year as assistant to Thor Stenbeck, who that year performed the first successful radiotherapy of skin cancer using radium.
 In 1903 and 1908 he visited France and observed pioneering work with radiation and electricity, including by Antoine Béclère and Jean Bergonié.